monsonite/74HCxx-SPI-Controller_Peripheral/README.md

 These combinations of CPOL and CPHA give 4 possible operating modes, and sime peripherals support more than one mode.

 In this example Mode 0 will be used.
 CPOL = 0 (low idle state) and CPHA = 0 (clock data on rising edge).

+In addition to the shift registers, a simple sequencer, or state machine, based on a counter is used to generate the control signals /CS and SCLK.